 Buyer’s remorse does not qualify for a credit card dispute.
 This type of chargeback misuse has a name: Friendly Fraud.

-One way to commit Friendly fraud is by filing a chargeback and requesting a refund for services or products that you willingly agreed to purchase.
+One way to commit Friendly fraud is by filing a credit card dispute for goods or services that you agreed to charge (Like tips on your cruise).
 Investigation of such claims end up increasing merchant and credit card company costs.
 These costs eventually trickle down to consumers in higher product prices.